 To identify and mitigate the risks of modern slavery and human trafficking in our own business and our supply chain we:

-Undertake appropriate pre‐employment checks on directly employed staff and agencies on approved frameworks which are audited to provide assurance that pre‐employment clearance has been obtained for agency staff
+Undertake appropriate pre‐employment checks on directly employed staff and agencies on approved frameworks which are audited to provide assurance that pre‐employment clearance has been obtained for agency staff;

 Implement a range of controls to protect staff from poor treatment and/or exploitation, which comply with all respective laws and regulations.
-These include provision of fair pay rates, fair Terms of Conditions of employment and access to training and development opportunities
+These include provision of fair pay rates, fair Terms and Conditions of employment and access to training and development opportunities;

-Consult and negotiate with Trade Unions on proposed changes to employment, work organisation and contractual relations
+Consult and negotiate with Trade Unions on proposed changes to employment, work organisation and contractual relations;

-Purchase most of our products from UK or EU based firms, who may also be required to comply with the requirements of the UK Modern Slavery Act (2015) or similar legislation in other EU states.
+Purchase most of our products from UK or EU based firms, who may also be required to comply with the requirements of the UK Modern Slavery Act (2015) or similar legislation in other EU states;

-Purchase a significant number of products through NHS Supply Chain, whose ‘Supplier Code of Conduct’ includes a provision around forced labour
+Purchase a significant number of products through NHS Supply Chain, whose ‘Supplier Code of Conduct’ includes a provision around forced labour;

-With effect from January 2017, require all suppliers to comply with the provisions of the UK Modern Slavery Act (2015), through our purchase orders and tender specifications, all of which set out our commitment to ensuring no modern slavery or human trafficking related to our business
+With effect from January 2017, require all suppliers to comply with the provisions of the UK Modern Slavery Act (2015), through our purchase orders and tender specifications, all of which set out our commitment to ensuring no modern slavery or human trafficking related to our business;

-Uphold professional codes of conduct and practice relating to procurement and supply, including through our Procurement Team’s membership of the Chartered Institute of Procurement and Supply and/or other appropriate professional bodies
+Uphold professional codes of conduct and practice relating to procurement and supply, including through adherence to Sustainable and Ethical Values as advocated through the Chartered Institute of Procurement and Supply and/or other appropriate professional bodies; and

-Where possible and consistent with the Public Contracts Regulations, build long‐standing relationships with suppliers
+Where possible and consistent with the Public Contracts Regulations, build long‐standing relationships with suppliers.

 5. Training